Daebug/SE-CSSPE/README.md

 ## 📈 System Monitoring

 ### Logging

 - **Deactivation Logs** - Annual user account management
 - **Transaction History** - Complete borrowing and return records
 - **Notification Tracking** - User engagement and communication metrics

 ### Reporting

 - **Inventory Reports** - Stock levels and utilization
 - **User Activity** - Engagement and system usage patterns
 - **Administrative Actions** - System maintenance and management activities

-## 🤝 Contributing

-This system is designed for organizational use within CSSPE.
-For modifications or enhancements:

-1. Follow existing code structure and naming conventions
-2. Test all changes in a development environment
-3. Document any new features or modifications
-4. Ensure compatibility with existing user roles and permissions

-## 📞 Support

-For technical support or system administration assistance, contact the system administrators or refer to the organizational IT support channels.

----

 **CSSPE Management System** - Streamlining organizational operations through comprehensive digital management solutions.